-The terrorist group ISIL seem to be growing stronger and bolder with time.
+The terrorist group ISIL are growing stronger and bolder with time.
 Either heed the intelligence, or ignore it at everyone’s risk.

 BBC Panorama‘s latest episode dealt with ISIL in Iraq and Syria.
 According to the BBC war correspondent, who traveled across the region in search of stories and images that capture the turmoil befalling the region, the situation on the ground is as serious as it is disturbing.

-Numerous captives were slaughtered in public by ISIL’s hand.
-Their bodies were left in plain sight for the locals to behold.
-Most locals didn’t support ISIL but were too afraid to voice their dissent.
-Confusingly enough, it was also reported that many Sunnis were sympathetic to the jihadi cause on account of the persecution they were facing under Iraq’s Shia- dominated administration.
+- Captives are slaughtered in public by ISIL’s hand, their bodies left in plain sight for the locals to behold.
+Most locals don’t support ISIL but are too afraid to voice their dissent.
+Confusingly enough, reports say that many Sunnis are sympathetic to the jihadi cause on account of the persecution they face by Iraq’s Shia-dominated administration.

-The Iraqi army didn’t stand and fight when ISIL advanced, because many of the Sunnis soldiers were reluctant to fight against their Sunni brothers.
+- The Iraqi army didn’t stand and fight when ISIL advanced because many of the Sunnis soldiers were reluctant to fight against their Sunni brothers.
 As for the Shia soldiers, they weren’t interested in defending Sunni towns.
 Many of them deserted before confronting the jihadis.
-The fear of being killed or captured — which probably meant getting slaughtered and decapitated — did little for the morale of those who kept their ground.
+The fear of being killed or captured — which probably meant execution and decapitation — did little for the morale of those who stood their ground.

-ISIL is very active on the web.
-It has a Twitter page, where it posts images and videos of prisoners being manhandled, whipped and executed.
+- ISIL is active on the web.
+It has a Twitter page, where it posts images and videos of prisoners getting manhandled, whipped and executed.

-Footage retrieved from a captured ISIL member showed scores of executed people being dragged to mass graves with tractors and pickup trucks.
+- Footage retrieved from a captured ISIL member shows scores of executed people getting dragged to mass graves with tractors and pickup trucks.

-ISIL never leave their dead behind.
-One of the reasons for this is that they don’t want to give away the identity of their foreign-born members.
-If they cannot take a body back with them, they destroy its face by emptying an entire magazine in it.
+- ISIL never leave their dead behind.
+One of the reasons is that they don’t want to give away the identity of their foreign-born members.
+If they can’t take a body back with them, they destroy its face by emptying an entire magazine in it.

-Many locals, including Sunnis, believe that ISIL represent only 10% of Iraq.
+- Many locals, including Sunnis, believe that ISIL represent only 10% of Iraq.
 Give them their rights and they will go away, they claim.
 Others disagree.
-They believe that the jihadis will not stop until they get what they want, or die.
+They believe that the jihadis won’t stop until they get what they want, or die.

 Photo Evidence of Mass Shootings from ISIL’s social media

 It’s a disturbing tale that rekindles nightmares long forgotten.
-The religious clashes between the Catholic, Protestant and Orthodox people of Europe that plagued the continent for centuries have found a fresh conduit in the sectarianism between Shiites and Sunnis in the Middle East, which is threatening to export itself across the globe.
-The world is getting gradually sucked into another age-old conflict with a vengeance, facing a religious fascism so organized and well-funded, so utterly unhinged, one cannot look the other way without risking total degeneration.
-Pandora’s box has been jacked wide open and the spirits of rancour are blowing strong.
+The religious clashes between the Catholic, Protestant and Orthodox people of Europe that plagued the continent for centuries have found a fresh conduit in the sectarianism between Shiites and Sunnis in the Middle East, which threatens to export itself across the globe.
+The world is getting sucked into another age-old conflict with a vengeance, facing religious fascism so well-organized and well-funded, so utterly unhinged, we can’t look the other way, not without risk.
+Pandora’s box has been jacked open and the spirits of rancor blow strong.
 Appeasement and peace are no longer an option.

 Razed To The Ground

 ISIL seem to know their military history.
 They understand all too well that the only lasting way to remove a civilization from their midst is to raze it to the ground, leaving behind no trace of it.
-Rumors of Shia and Christian holy sites being destroyed to serve the purpose have been backed up by video footage.
+There is ample video footage of Shia and Christian holy sites getting destroyed to serve the purpose.

-Here is the destruction of the tomb of the biblical saint Jonah.
+Here’s the destruction of the tomb of the biblical saint Jonah…

-Here is news coverage of the destruction of various Shia mosques and shrines.
+And here’s news coverage of the destruction of various Shia mosques and shrines…

-It all sounds too scary to be true, and you may think I’m engaging in good old scaremongering.
-Maybe so, but before you make up your mind, let me refer you to my previous article on ISIL, where I laid out in plain terms why its actions affect people all over the globe.
+It sounds too scary to be true, and you may deem this article scaremongering.
+Maybe so, but before you make up your minds, let me refer you to my previous article on ISIL where I laid out in plain terms how the terrorist group’s actions affect people all over the globe.

 ISIL A Little Silhouette (Scary-douche, Scary-douche)